yce6db/spsatuva.github.io/_pages/resources/courses.md

 This course introduces topics such as reflection and refraction at interfaces, geometrical optics, interference phenomena, diffraction, Gaussian optics, and polarization.
 For students who do not want to take E&M 2 they can take this course instead and still be awarded the Bachelors of Science.
 <br>
 <br>
-standard text is <a href="https://www.amazon.com/Optics-Miles-V-Klein/dp/0471872970">Optics by Klien & Furtak</a>
+Standard text is <a href="https://www.amazon.com/Optics-Miles-V-Klein/dp/0471872970">Optics by Klien & Furtak</a>
 <br>
 <br>
-Prerequisite: PHYS 2320, 2415, 2610, or an equivalent college-level electromagnetism course; knowledge of vector calculus and previous exposure to Maxwell's equations.
+Prerequisite: General Physics 2 (PHYS 2415) or an equivalent college-level electromagnetism course; knowledge of vector calculus and previous exposure to Maxwell's equations.
 </p>
 </div>
 </div>